 | Kernel | Shared with host | Isolated kernel per VM |

-- Strong Isolation: Unlike Docker, Firecracker microVMs use hardware virtualization (KVM), making it significantly harder for malicious code to escape to the host
+- Strong isolation — Firecracker microVMs use hardware virtualization (KVM), making it much harder for code to escape to your host

-- Ephemeral Environments: Easily spin up a fresh VM for every task and destroy it immediately after, ensuring no side effects persist
+- Ephemeral environments — spin up a fresh sandbox for every task and destroy it immediately, so nothing persists

 Malicious guest code cannot: